 Remaking a classic title is a great way of breathing new life into a game and harnessing the nostalgia gamers have for the original version.
 The Destroy All Humans 2 remake is a perfect example of this.
 The original version is admired for its humor, unique visual style, and fun gameplay.
 The remake leaves the spirit of the game intact, but it operates smoother, looks up-to-date, and makes it accessible on modern platforms.

-Porting is the act of taking an existing title and bringing it to new platforms.
+Porting games is the act of taking an existing title and bringing it to new platforms.
 Porting titles between PC, consoles, and mobile devices requires keen attention to detail as it’s time-consuming work.
 The goal is to ensure a game performs as well as possible on its new target platform, each platform comes with navigating unique intricacies and challenges.

 PC is a wildcard as they can have wildly different performance capabilities.
 Consoles can present difficulties for developers through adapting control schemes and potentially downgrading visual quality if the game is being ported from PC.
 Mobile platforms face the same challenges, in addition to the large variety of mobile screen sizes, operating systems, and comparatively low potential for outputting high-end visuals.